Traveling to old and new locations

 White Mountains, California, at the ancient bristlecone pine forest.

-The prints are concerned with the natural world and its visual manifestations.
-They document the earth as immensely powerful, the originator and author of all things.
-These images allow us the opportunity to consider more closely our place in the environment.
+The prints are about with the natural world and its visual manifestations.
+They document the earth as immensely powerful.
+These images allow us the opportunity to consider our place in the environment.

 INFLUENCES : include artist such as Joseph Cornell, Emily Dickinson, Bruce Nauman, Wolfgang Laib, Richard Long and Andy Goldsworthy